Drum Tower: Film Club with “Farewell My Concubine”

 单集文稿 ...

-• It is the end of the year.
+• It is the end of the year and as the holidays approach,

 • we are launching the first session of our Drum Tower Film Club.

-• And for some reason, I was allowed to pick the first one.
+• And for some reason I was allowed to pick the first one,

-• Farewell, My Concubine by Chen Kaige.
+• so I chose an absolute classic, Farewell My Concubine by Chen Kaige.

-• Ah, Farewell, My Concubine, also known as Ba Wang Bie Ji.
+• Ah, Farewell My Concubine, also known as Bàwáng Bié Jī.

-• It is a classic movie, but I actually hadn't seen it in full.
+• It is a classic movie but I actually hadn't seen it in full,

-• So thank you, David, for giving me an excuse to watch it.
+• so thank you David for giving me an excuse to watch it.

 • It is an extremely famous film, but it really is also a must-see film.

-• And the plot follows two young boys who are training to become Beijing opera performers starting all the way back in 1924,
+• And the plot follows two young boys who are training to become Beijing Opera performers,

-• that chaotic era just after the fall of the last imperial dynasty.
+• starting all the way back in 1924, in that chaotic era just after the fall of the last imperial dynasty.

 • The movie is a tale of friendship and unrequited love that spans 50 years.